 - Be aware of your body language, your passive or aggressive body language, your “lack of interest body language”.

 - Be mindful of the choice of language.
 If we use too soft language, we could be perceived as being passive and lose credibility.
 Alternatively, if we use too hard language, we will be perceived as hard-nosed and being too direct.

 Whatever your goal is when giving feedback, keep in mind that it is about getting the best out of people.
-If you want to learn more about giving and receiving feedback, come along to my Giving and Receiving Feedback Workshop on 17th July in Bunbury.
+Being aware of these barriers and strategies to deal with them will ensure you give effective feedback.